LT22613/Chapter-6-of-CPP-Project/README.md

-Exercise using a for loop.
+Exercises using a for loop.